Tree growers take it one season at a time

 Each year he plants a new crop of trees, knowing that he won’t see the results of his efforts for 15 years.
 Although planting and cutting the trees only happens once, each tree represents years of labour; including pruning once a year for six or seven years to ensure it grows to the perfect shape.

 When it’s time to harvest, a Christmas tree grower’s schedule goes into overdrive for one solid month.
 “It’s a good business,” Smith muses.
-“People are mostly in pretty good humor at Christmas time.”
+“People are mostly in pretty good humour at Christmas time.”

 Island Christmas trees and wreaths are known for their quality, colour and fragrance.
 Producers grow evergreen Christmas trees and make wreaths for local stores.
 They also export to markets in Canada and New England.